peiyan1234/off_resonance/README.md

-# The_Intrinsic_Limiation_of_ShimCoils_Capability
+# Off Resonance Fields
-This project is for measuring the intrinsic limitation of shim coils capability.
+This project is for calculating off resonance fields by the main program, off_resonance.m.